 Co-Chairs, Department of Agricultural Economics and Rural Sociology and Department of Geography

-Students electing the dual-title intercollege program in HDNRE through participating majors may earn a degree with dual-title at both the Ph.D. and M.S./M.A. levels, i.e., Ph.D. in (graduate program name) and Human Dimensions of Natural Resources and the Environment, or M.S./M.A. in (graduate program name) and Human Dimensions of Natural Resources and the Environment.
+Students electing the dual-title intercollege program in HDNRE through participating majors may earn a degree with the dual-title at both the Ph.D. and M.S./M.A. levels, i.e., Ph.D. in (graduate program name) and Human Dimensions of Natural Resources and the Environment, or M.S./M.A. in (graduate program name) and Human Dimensions of Natural Resources and the Environment.

 The HDNRE dual-title intercollege degree program is administered by the HDNRE Program Committee.
 The committee maintains program definition, identifies appropriate faculty and courses, and recommends policies and procedures for its operation.
 This dual-title intercollege degree program is offered through graduate major programs in four colleges: Agricultural Sciences, Earth and Mineral Sciences, Health and Human Development, and the Liberal Arts.
 HDNRE enables students to attain and be identified with the content, techniques, applications, methods, and policy implications of an interdisciplinary focus on Human Dimensions of Natural Resources and the Environment, while maintaining a close association with areas of application.

-To pursue a dual-title intercollege degree under this program, the student must first apply and be admitted through one of the existing graduate programs that offers the dual-title degree in HDNRE (Anthropology; Energy and Mineral Engineering; Forest Resources; Geography; Recreation, Park, and Tourism Management; or Rural Sociology).
+To pursue a dual-title intercollege degree under this program, the student must first apply and be admitted through one of the existing graduate programs that offers the dual-title degree in HDNRE (Anthropology; Architecture; Energy and Mineral Engineering; Entomology; Forest Resources; Geography; Landscape Architecture; Recreation, Park, and Tourism Management; or Rural Sociology).

-The thesis supervisor and chair of the student's graduate committee shall be a member of the student's major program, and a member of the dual-title program.
+The thesis supervisor and chair of the student's committee shall be a member of the student's major program, and a member of the dual-title program.
 All members of the committee must hold Graduate Faculty status or secure the same before serving on the committee.

 Forms of student aid are described in the STUDENT AID section of the Graduate Bulletin.
 Students on graduate assistantships must adhere to the course load limits set forth in the Graduate Bulletin.

 Graduate courses carry numbers from 500 to 599 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

-Last Revised by the Department: Fall Semester 2008
+Last Revised by the Department: Fall Semester 2016

-Blue Sheet Item #: 36-07-009
+Blue Sheet Item #: 45-01-000

-Review Date: 6/17/08
+Review Date: 8/23/16

 Faculty linked: 6/20/14